reduxjs/redux/docs/usage/deriving-data-selectors.md

 Selector functions often need to perform relatively "expensive" calculations, or create derived values that are new object and array references.
 This can be a concern for application performance, for several reasons:

-- Selectors used with `useSelector` or `mapState` will be re-run after every dispatched action, regardless of what section of the Redux root state was actually updated.
+- Selectors used with `useSelector` will be re-run after every dispatched action, regardless of what section of the Redux root state was actually updated.
 Re-running expensive calculations when the input state sections didn't change is a waste of CPU time, and it's very likely that the inputs won't have changed most of the time anyway.
-- `useSelector` and `mapState` rely on `===` reference equality checks of the return values to determine if the component needs to re-render.
+- `useSelector` relies on `===` reference equality checks of the return values to determine if the component needs to re-render.
 If a selector _always_ returns new references, it will force the component to re-render even if the derived data is effectively the same as last time.
 This is especially common with array operations like `map()` and `filter()`, which return new array references.

 As an example, this component is written badly, because its `useSelector` call _always_ returns a new array reference.
 That means the component will re-render after _every_ dispatched action, even if the input `state.todos` slice hasn't changed: